Alexlastname/keras-SiameseRPN/README.md

 # How to start

   1. Download baseline.h5 from release.
-Please it under dir '/pretrained';
+Please it under dir '/pretrained'
-  2. run "python vot_inference.py --dir [Path to your vot dataset tracking sequence]"
+  2. run "python vot_inference.py --dir [Path to your own vot dataset tracking sequence]"